-- On Friday, the HHS Office of Human Research Protection (OHRP) released guidance for investigators, institutional review boards, and institutions conducting human subjects research during the coronavirus (COVID-19) pandemic.
+- on how "Lead Agencies" can estimate their CARES Act awards through the State and Territory Allocation table on the website.
+(4/14/20) - The HHS Agency for Healthcare Research and Quality (AHRQ) announced that in recognition of the impact COVID-19 was having on their grantee recipient community that AHRQ will be doing providing some flexibility with SAM registration, application deadlines, no-cost extensions for expiring awards, allowability of costs not normally charged to awards, abbreviated noncompetitive continuation requests, extensions of close-outs and other flexibilities.
+(4/13/20) - HHS Secretary Alex Azar sent a letter to hospital Administrators on April 10 reinforcing the need for data and daily reports on testing, capacity, supplies, utilization and patient flows.
+The letter included a set of frequently asked questions that details federal government's data needs, explains the division of reporting responsibility between hospitals and states, and provides clear, flexible options for the timely delivery of this critical information.
+(4/10/20) - HHS has a tracking feature that allows public viewing of all COVID-19 HHS grant and cooperative agreement awards on its website.
+The initial grants were distributed through programs in the ACL, CDCD, NIH, and ASPR. - The HHS Office of Human Research Protection (OHRP) released guidance for investigators, institutional review boards, and institutions conducting human subjects research during the coronavirus (COVID-19) pandemic.
 "The important thing to recognize is that our rules for protecting research subjects should not stop us from addressing this extraordinary public health crisis.
-We must be able to quickly move forward with ethical research studies that can lead to treatments for COVID-19," said Dr. Jerry Menikoff, Director of the Office for Human Research Protections in the OHRP release.
 (4/10/20) - The HHS Office of Inspector General (HHS-OIG) issued (4/3/20) a policy statement regarding the application of previously issued blanket waivers to Anti-Kickback Statute sanctions. - OIG announced its decision to exercise its enforcement discretion to not impose administrative sanctions under the federal Anti-Kickback Statute (AKS) for certain renumeration related to COVID-19.
-Specifically, OIG is applying 11 of the 18 waivers previously issued by CMS for physician self-referral law sanctions to administrative sanctions. - OIG Policy Statement Applies Only to the Following Blanket Waivers - Waiver for personally performed services - Waivers for certain rental rates - Waivers for purchase of items and services - Waivers for certain physician compensation arrangements - See our previously published A&B Health Care Advisory analyzing each category of waivers (4/1/20) - HHS announced on Tuesday it is purchasing the ID NOW COVID-19 rapid point-of-care test for state, territorial and tribal public health lab use. - The HHS Office of Civil Rights (OCR) released a notification (4/9/20) that it will exercise its enforcement discretion and will not impose penalties for violations of the HIPAA Rules against covered entities or business associates in connection with the good faith participation in the operation of COVID-19 testing sites during the COVID-19 nationwide public health emergency.
-This exercise of enforcement discretion is effective immediately but has a retroactive effect to March 13, 2020. - The HHS OCR announced (4/2/20) that it will exercise its enforcement discretion and will not impose penalties for violations of certain provisions of the HIPAA Privacy Rule against health care providers or their business associates for the good faith uses and disclosures of protected health information (PHI) by business associates for the public health and health oversight activities during the COVID-19 nationwide public health emergency.
-This notice is effective immediately. - The HHS Office of the Assistant Secretary for Health announced new guidance authorizing pharmacists to order and administer COVID-19 tests.
-(4/9/20)
+Specifically, OIG is applying 11 of the 18 waivers previously issued by CMS for physician self-referral law sanctions to administrative sanctions. - See our previously published A&B Health Care Advisory analyzing each category of anti-kickback statute waivers.
+(4/1/20) - HHS announced it was purchasing the ID NOW COVID-19 rapid point-of-care test for state, territorial and tribal public health lab use.
+(4/9/20) - The HHS Office of Civil Rights (OCR) released a notification (4/9/20) that it will exercise its enforcement discretion and will not impose penalties for violations of the HIPAA Rules against covered entities or business associates in connection with the good faith participation in the operation of COVID-19 testing sites during the COVID-19 nationwide public health emergency.
+This exercise of enforcement discretion is effective immediately but has a retroactive effect to March 13, 2020. - The HHS Office of the Assistant Secretary for Health announced new guidance authorizing pharmacists to order and administer COVID-19 tests.
+(4/9/20) - The HHS OCR announced (4/2/20) that it will exercise its enforcement discretion and will not impose penalties for violations of certain provisions of the HIPAA Privacy Rule against health care providers during the COVID-19 nationwide public health emergency.
+This notice is effective immediately.